 Now I might be happy to pay a bit less for that.
-But the “bargain” wasn’t as cheap as it first appeared.
-If I had just assumed they were the same, I could have bought a mattress that wasn’t right for me.
+But that bargain wasn’t as cheap as it first appeared.
+And if I had just assumed they were the same, I could have bought a mattress that wasn’t right for me.

-You were planing on spending £300 on a new washing machine and the one you wanted is reduced to £270 – result!
-Except there is another model with six extra wash cycles which is reduced from £500 to £350… saving a lot more money.
+Except there is another model with six extra cycles which is reduced from £500 to £350… saving a massive amount.

-But you were never going to pay £500 so this saving is an illusion.
-Why pay more for those extra wash cycles you will probably never use!
+But you were never going to pay £500 for a tumble drier so this saving is an illusion.
+Don’t pay more for extra features that you will probably never use!